The Developmental Model of Couples Therapy

 Their sentences start with “I feel…” or “I think…” They are going through the important phase of defining these thoughts and feelings in front of their intimate witness.
 The more they talk, the more able they become clearer about what these issues really mean to them, and why they are invested emotionally in them.
 With the help of an understanding listening, they learn more about themselves: their goals, values, hopes and dreams.
 They learn more about themselves through sharing themselves as a result of the differences that arise between the two of them.
 This is the role of the “Initiator” in the Developmental Model.

-Ideally, the listener (“Inquirer”) learns to become more open, curious and less defensive.
+Ideally, the listener (Bader called the “Inquirer”) learns to become more open, curious and less defensive.
 Even if their partner is angry at them, they learn to remain calm internally.

 “He/She is telling me about their experience of me.
 They aren’t talking ABOUT ME.”